National Field Trial Association

 The Border Field Trial Club was founded in 1945 in Cathcart, an area with a long tradition of fine wing shooting.
 In 1971, The Natal Gundog Club hosted their first trial, with help and support from the SAFTC.
 The Rhodesian Field Trial Club was very much an item on the field trial circuit at the time.

 In 1979, the National Field Trial Association (NFTA) was formed in an attempt to bring uniformity to the sport, and hosted its first National Field Trial in the same year.
-The National Field Trial Association is the controlling body of field trialling in South Africa.
-Since then various clubs have joined the NFTA, namely the Transvaal Hunt Point and Retrieve Field Trial Club, The Highveld Field Trial Club, The Western Cape Field Trial Club, The KZN HPR Club and The Central Field Trial Club.
+The National Field Trial Association is the Sports Governing Body for field trialling in South Africa for purebred pointing breeds.
+Since its inception various clubs have joined the NFTA, namely the Transvaal Hunt Point and Retrieve Field Trial Club, The Highveld Field Trial Club, The Western Cape Field Trial Club, The KZN HPR Club and The Central Field Trial Club.
 Sadly, there have also been withdrawals, most notably The South African Field Trial Club in 2010.

 Various updates and revisions to the Constitution, Trial Conduct Regulations and Rules for Judging have been made over the years, notably 1971, 1978, 1991, 1999 and 2007.
 The primary objective of the National Field Trial Association is to promote and encourage the sport of field trialling in South Africa.